 - A completed letter of authorization for each service address and carrier

 - A copy of your most recent bill from each carrier is only required for Toll free and international (must be within 30 days of request submission)

-- Come up with an ideal date for the numbers to transfer over.
+- An ideal date for the numbers to transfer over

-- Most Number Transfer Projects take between 15 and 21 business days (if all submitted information is correct).
+- Most Number Transfer Projects typically take between 15 and 21 business days (if all submitted information is correct).
 Keep in mind that while we will try our best, we cannot guarantee any port date until we hear back from your carrier(s).
 This date also depends on the quantity & country of numbers being ported.

-- If you're working with an Implementation or Deployment agent, you can send them the documentation
+- If you're working with an Implementation or Deployment agent, send the documentation to the for review.

 What happens if my order is rejected?

 If your port request is rejected, you will receive a notification (email or phone call) from your 8x8 porting project coordinator.
 We’ll provide instruction on how best to immediately resolve the rejection.
 Please note, if the Customer Service Record (CSR) is received prior to porting, it will lessen the possibility of rejection by your current provider.